PyPSA/pypsa-eur/doc/myopic.rst

 The current code applies the myopic approach to generators, storage technologies and links in the power sector and the space and water heating sector.

-The transport sector and industry and are not affected by the myopic code.
+The transport sector and industry are not affected by the myopic code.
 In essence, the electrification of road and rail transport, the percentage of electric vehicles that allow demand-side management and vehicle-to-grid services, and the transformation in the different industrial subsectors do not evolve with time.
 They are kept fixed at the values specified in the configuration file.

 Configuration
 =================

 PyPSA-Eur-Sec has several configuration options which are collected in a config.yaml file located in the root directory.
 Users should copy the provided default configuration (config.default.yaml) and amend their own modifications and assumptions in the user-specific configuration file (config.yaml).

 The following options included in the config.yaml file  are relevant for the myopic code.

 To activate the myopic option select